HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 |('INSERT INTO order_burger (order_id, burger_id, items_id) VALUES (?, ?, ?)',(order_id, burger_id, item_id))|insert input data to database|
 |with sqlite3.connect('orders.db') as conn:...|use this code to open database so that database will be closed outside "with"|
 - Docker-compose file
-- Need to set up logging.
-Very helpful for debug.
-Print out to console with command: app.logger.info("Burger: %s", burger).
-Don't need to write ""Burger: %s"," but it's easier to read when it have many row will be printed to console.
 #### Week 42:
 - Need to set up logging.
 Very helpful for debug.
 Print out to console with command: app.logger.info("Burger: %s", burger).
 Don't need to write ""Burger: %s"," but it's easier to read when it have many row will be printed to console.
 - Run pytest from terminal: pytest <pytest file name>
+   + Use "@pytest.fixture" for beginning a function if want to define a reusable setup for testing
+   + A test function start with "test"

-### 2. My ideas about:
+### 2. My thinking about:
 #### a.
 Collaboration:
 **- Chalenges:** We have 5 members in the team.
 All of us are new, and none of us had any programming experience.
 Faced with a project that was far beyond our skill level and imagination, we were really discouraged.
 We had to constantly motivate each other and work hard to learn or search for the necessary knowledge.
 Together, we helped each other find information, create accounts, download software, and more.
 By supporting each other, we felt more confident and capable.
 **- What went well:** We planned to meet together min two times per week but it's not working so well in the beginning.
-We tried to connect with another with another ways: via zoom, discord.
-I tried to write everything to Github so everyone can read about what we did this week, what we will do next week etc...
+We have different circumstances.
+As I need to take care of my family so I usually study from 8-12, 13-15 and 20-23.
+During the work, unfortunately, many of our members got sick.
+We changed to another way to connect to each other with another ways: via zoom, discord.
+I tried to write everything and push to Github so everyone can read about what we did this week, what we will do next week etc...
 It worked.
-Almost members worked hard to finish the project.
+We splited the work, worked at different times and everyone tried to be part of the project.
-**- What need to change next time** I think next time when I work in a team, we need to talk about team rules, team vision first and commit about it.
-It helps the team go to the right way and reach the goal more affectively.
+**- What need to change next time** We had absolutely no idea about the workload, the work sequence, and no one had enough experience to be a team leader, so we struggled to understand the project.
+I think each of us learned certain lessons after this project.
+With me, the most important things need to do first is the process.
 #### b.
 Configuration management
 - **About Github**:
    + _What went well_: We have lerned how to get famliar with Github.
 Not really proficient and professional bur already know a certain number of commands related to Github, enough for our project.